hawkinsd90/BouncePartyClubSite/DEPLOYMENT_GUIDE.md

 4. `VITE_STRIPE_PUBLISHABLE_KEY` - Your Stripe publishable key (public)
 5. `VITE_LOGO_URL` - Your logo URL from Supabase storage (public)

-### Backend Secrets (DO NOT add to Netlify)
+### Why Backend Secrets Should NOT Be in Netlify

-The following secrets should **NEVER** be in your frontend `.env` file or Netlify environment variables:
+Backend secrets (Twilio, Stripe Secret Key, etc.) are:
-- Twilio credentials (Account SID, Auth Token, API keys)
+- Automatically available in Supabase Edge Functions via environment variables
-- Stripe Secret Key
+- Stored in the `admin_settings` database table
-- Supabase Service Role Key
+- Should NEVER be in your frontend code or Netlify environment

-These are automatically available in Supabase Edge Functions and are stored in the `admin_settings` database table.
+The frontend only needs public keys (VITE_ prefixed variables).

 ## Deployment Steps